noire-chan/MCsniperPY/README.md

 <img src="https://i.imgur.com/sFTBS44.png">

-Click the "Sync Now" button at the top right, your time should now be synced.
+Click the "Sync Now" button at the top right; your time should now be properly synced.

 You can check if your time is synced by visiting the following website: